c-goosen/opencanary/README.md

 Docker
 ----------------

-To build the latest Docker image (based on the code on a given branch) run:
+To build the latest (from source) Docker image (based on the code on a given branch) run:

+* Please have a config copy (your own) of the opencanary.conf in the top level directory of the repo/source dir.

 ```bash
 docker build -t opencanary -f Dockerfile.latest .